Dave-21/UPHDAS/docs/design.md

   - `setup_pi.sh`: Configures the Pi (e.g., entering latitude/longitude).
   - `sync_to_server.sh`: Uses rsync to transfer data to the server.

+- **Local TLE Filtering:**
+  - **Purpose:** Instead of propagating every TLE from the bulk catalog, each Pi performs local filtering to generate a `visible_tle_catalog` containing only the satellites expected to be visible during the local pitch-black night.
+  - **Process Steps:**
+    1. **Bulk TLE Catalog Update:** The Pi receives the updated bulk TLE catalog (synchronized from the central server).
+    2. **Determine Night Period:** The Pi determines its local night period (based on astronomical twilight or a pre-configured schedule).
+    3. **Propagation & Filtering:** The Pi propagates each TLE in the bulk catalog for the night period using its geographic coordinates, then filters out those satellites that do not meet a minimum altitude or visibility criteria.
+    4. **Generate Visible TLE Catalog:** The filtered list is stored locally as `visible_tle_catalog`.
+    5. **Usage:** When a satellite streak is detected, only TLEs from the `visible_tle_catalog` are propagated and compared with the detected RA/Dec data.
+  - **Benefits:**
+    - Reduces computational load by limiting propagation to only relevant TLEs.
+    - Ensures location-specific filtering since each Pi will have different overhead satellites.
+    - Simplifies network configuration by avoiding the need for individual port-forwarding of Pi units.

 ### Server-Side

 #### Modules